What is the LDAT Application process?

 Can two LDATs get together to work on a project and apply for two grants to collaborate on a larger scale project?

 Yes.
 Provided there is a common agenda within a larger Community Action Plan.
 We are looking for high impact projects.
 If you can describe how working together will enhance outcomes then this will be considered.

 We received a grant in year one.
 Can we apply for another grant?

-All LDATs with an approved Community Action Plan in place will be invited to apply for funding between $10,000 and $40,000 per annum to support the prevention activities and priorities identified in their approved Community Action Plan.
+All LDATs can apply for funding up to $40,000 per annum to support the prevention activities and priorities identified in their approved LDAT Action Plan.